openwallet-foundation/bifold-wallet/README.md

 ## Contributing

 We warmly welcome contributions to the Bifold project!
-If you're interested in joining our community, please start by reading our [Contributor's Guide](contributor-guide).
+If you're interested in joining our community, please start by reading our [Contributor's Guide][contributor-guide].

 ## Community